transloadit/uppy.io/blog/2023-10-25-image-editor.md

   </tbody>
 </table>

-Lets dive into some of the finer technical details, so you can follow along and implement this feature into your own image editor.
+Without further adieu, let's dive into some of the finer technical details, so you can follow along and implement this feature into your own image editor.

 <!--truncate-->